danismailov/danismailov.github.io/content/posts/teaching-learning-machines-football.md

 I get an idea.
 A simple idea, which every single person who straddles the worlds of football and data, has had –

-*“Why don’t I just automate FPL using AI?”*
+*“Why don’t I just automate my FPL using AI?”*

 &nbsp;
 ***